textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 Start of new paragraph…
 ```

-So the above hypothetical tag might output a tweet like this, depending how you style everything:
+The above hypothetical tag might output a tweet as follows, depending on how you style everything:

 >”Hulk **SMASHED!**”
 >
 >Drunk Hulk [23 August 2009](#)

-**Attention:** See notes in [Core short-tags](https://docs.textpattern.io/tags/tag-basics/core-short-tags) about the correct tag to use if the core shor-tag preference is disabled in the Preferences panel.
+**Attention:** See notes in [Core short-tags](https://docs.textpattern.io/tags/tag-basics/core-short-tags) about the correct tag to use if the core short-tag preference is disabled in the Preferences panel.

 ## Notes and explainers

-The `escape="tidy,textile,ltrim"` attribute used in the link description tag (notably the `tidy,textile` values) allows using Textile formatting in your link descriptions.
-For example, to get the bold formatting on the word “SMASHED”, the description Could be written as: `Hulk *SMASHED!*` Or you could write it with a Textile span like this, `Hulk %(impact)smashed!%`, then style the CSS rule for `.impact` using a text transform for uppercase, and a niftier typeface for extra visual _oomph_.
+The `escape="tidy,textile,ltrim"` attribute used in the link description tag allows using Textile formatting in your link descriptions (notably the `tidy,textile` values).
+For example, to get the bold formatting on the word “SMASHED,” as depicted above, the description could be written as `Hulk *SMASHED!*` Or you could write it with a Textile span like this, `Hulk %(impact)smashed!%`, then style the CSS rule for `.impact` using a text transform for uppercase, and a niftier typeface for extra visual _oomph_.
 (The `ltrim` attribute value clips white characters left.
 You may not need this.
 See [Tag escaping](https://docs.textpattern.io/tags/tag-basics/tag-escaping) doc to learn about all `escape=“”` attribute uses.)

 The `p` element and it’s two `span` children enable styling the name and date output however you want, together or separately.
 For example, you could use pseudo rules to add punctuation around the name: `– Drunk Hulk,`.
 Or use `display:block;` on the `span` elements to put the date under the name instead of using punctuation.
 Note there is also a hard `class="sig"` set on the `p` element, but you can remove or change that as desired in your own shortcode form.